sleepdefic1t/ark-hackprinceton-presentation/presentation-outline/README.md

 # outline

 1. What is Blockchain
+- Encryption

 2. What is Ark
+- DPOS

 3. what is IoT
+- Define IoT
+  - Computing Power
+  - Increasing access to chips and consumer adoption
+  - Where is it currently used
+  - Where is it heading

+- Open source communities
+  - Open source hardware and explosion of libraries and projects
+  - Spread and evolution of ideas

+- Communication & Encryption
+  - Decentralization
+  - Encryption
+  - Mesh
+  - IPFS
+  - Virtual Networks
+  - MQTT, BATMAN, misc protocols

 4. What are the possiblities

+- Potential Ark uses
+  - securing personal property
+  - managing files
+  -

 # Demos